riban-bw/ENC28J60/README.md

 To send a packet:

-* Call TxBegin() which waits for any outstanding transmision to complete then resets the transmission buffer and registers, ready for the next transmission.
+* Call TxBegin() which waits for any outstanding transmision to complete then resets the transmission registers and buffer, ready for the next transmission.
 * Call TxAppend() to append data to the transmission buffer.
+Check result is false which means there is sufficient space for data in Tx buffer.
 Each call will append data to the buffer, allowing packet data to be defined by a single call or multiple calls, effectively building up the packet.
 The latter allows for abstraction or segmented programming, e.g. provide Ethernet header, provide IP header, provide IP payload, etc.
 * Call TxEnd() which starts the transmission of the packet.

 There is a helper function, PacketSend() which performs each transmission transaction step for a single packet buffer, i.e. if the calling application has constructed the whole packet in a byte buffer, it may call PacketSend.